crytic/slither/README.md

 ### Using Docker

 Use the [`eth-security-toolbox`](https://github.com/trailofbits/eth-security-toolbox/) docker image.
-It includes all of our security tools and every major version of Solidity in a single image.
+It includes all of our security tools and every major version of Solidity in a single image. `/home/share` will be mounted to `/share`  in the container.
+Use [`solc-select`](https://github.com/trailofbits/eth-security-toolbox/#usage) to switch the Solidity version.

 ```
 docker pull trailofbits/eth-security-toolbox